We aspire to play an active role in creating

 The growing environmental impact of the digital sector

-• The digital sector is a major energy consumer.
 According to various sources, the digital sector accounts for between 4% to 5.5% of global annual electricity consumption.
 This consumption is primarily driven by the manufacturing and use of electronic devices.
 Data centers, through their servers and cooling systems, as well as communication networks, also represent a significant demand for fossil fuels (coal, oil).
 Data centers alone consume 2% of the world’s electricity.

-• The greenhouse gas emissions of the digital sector account for between 3% to 4% of global emissions.
 According to Ademe, data centers generate 25% of global greenhouse gas emissions related to digital technology.
 Whether it’s energy or emissions, these numbers are expected to rise in the coming years, driven by the growing needs of the artificial intelligence industry.
 To recap, a single request on ChatGPT requires nearly 10 times more energy (2.9 Wh) than a request on Google (0.3 Wh).

-• E-Waste production: In 2022, 62 million tons of e-waste were generated.
+In 2022, 62 million tons of e-waste were generated.
 The current extractive and linear logic is leading to an exponential growth in this e-waste, largely driven by the obsolescence of our electronic devices.
 This obsolescence is fueled by a multitude of factors.
 These waste streams have significant human and environmental consequences, including pollution, public health risks, and the lack of material recycling.

-• Extracting abiotic resources: these multiple physical infrastructures supporting digital technology are made from natural resources such as rare metals (lithium, cobalt, etc.), minerals (copper, lead, etc.), and fossil fuels.
+These multiple physical infrastructures supporting digital technology are made from natural resources such as rare metals (lithium, cobalt, etc.), minerals (copper, lead, etc.), and fossil fuels.
 This extraction raises numerous environmental concerns, including the destruction of ecosystems and toxic releases into nature to extract these metals.
 Socially concerning questions related to working conditions are also a factor to consider.
 The use of vital resources such as water is also staggering.
 For example, in 2021, Google’s water consumption for its US data centers alone reached over 16 billion liters.

 The growing individual impacts of digitalization